Mission Valley Community Plan Update

 Refer to the Community Plan Update Subcommittee page for more information on MV CPUS meetings and materials.

 For the Mission Valley Community Plan Update, the City of San Diego has partnered with Peak Democracy to create a series of themed online activities to gather input from people that live, work, shop, or play in Mission Valley.
 The focus of the first activity was to prioritize policy ideas identified in the Issues and Options Analysis.
-The second activity, which is focused on future Park and Recreation facilities is now open.
+The second activity, focused on future Park and Recreation facilities.
+Results are available now through the previous hyperlinks.

 The results of the online outreach (along with all outreach efforts) will lay the groundwork for the creation of land use alternatives, which will provide options on how Mission Valley can evolve over the coming decades.
 The alternatives will be presented in a future public workshop, so get your voice heard now!
 By creating a system login, you will also have access to future exercises focused on infrastructure, urban design, and more.
 The results for all activities will also be available through the portal when available.